SandraXXL/CutiScan-AI-skin-disease-diagnosis-web-platform/README.md

 "Cuti" in "CutiScan" originates from the latin word "cutis" which stands for "skin".

-This project ultilizes InceptionV3 model trained on a dataset that conbines resources from "DermNet" and https://www.kaggle.com/datasets/subirbiswas19/skin-disease-dataset.
-CONTACT ME FOR THE DATASET.
+This project ultilizes InceptionV3 model trained on a dataset that conbines resources from "DermNet" and https://www.kaggle.com/datasets/subirbiswas19/skin-disease-dataset. !!!CONTACT ME FOR THE DATASET USED IN THIS PROJECT!!!.

 ### Accuracy (Training): 93%